 It really is no surprise that Universal Studios Orlando is rated time and time again as one of the world’s best theme parks.
-With 2 amazing parks, a new water park opening this summer (Volcano Bay), a wonderful entertainment complex (CityWalk), a special section dedicated solely to Harry Potter, fantastic on-site resorts, spectacular seasonal events (Halloween Horror Nights is a must!) and so much more, the Universal Parks really give the Disney parks a run for their money.
+With 2 amazing parks, a wonderful themed waterpark (Volcano Bay), a lively entertainment complex (CityWalk), a special section dedicated solely to Harry Potter, fantastic on-site resorts, spectacular seasonal events (Halloween Horror Nights is a must!) and so much more, the Universal Parks really give the Disney parks a run for their money.

 A lot has changed since the 90’s, including the closing of the very popular Nickelodeon Studios, where the filming of various 90’s kids favorite game shows like Double Dare, GUTS, and Figure It Out all taped.
 Guests could tour the studio and even attend live tapings of the game shows and sitcoms.

 Who else dreamed of being a contestant on Double Dare, Legends, or GUTS? – ah, the good old days!
 Sadly nothing like this exists today.
 90’s kids would like to see a Nick themed attraction back so much that a Facebook page (“Re-open the Nickelodeon Studios at Universal Studios Orlando”) attracts thousands of members after all this time- talk about the power of nostalgia!
 Regardless, there are still plenty of fun themed rides, shows, & attractions to explore throughout both properties.

 Once Islands of Adventure opened later on in May 1999, Universal became more of a multi day vacation destination like Disney.
 With all the excitement and entertainment surrounding you in every direction at 2 massive parks, sometimes there just is not enough time to explore everything in a single trip, thereby making Universal a repeat vacation destination for many.